Thrive

 Tooltips

-I opted to utilize tooltips as the primary means to display critical data to the player: as UI elements they are small, easily adjusted, and can be universally applied across the entire design (thus helping to cut costs with unnecessary additional interfaces.)
+I opted to utilize tooltips as the primary means to display critical data to the player: as UI elements they are small, easily adjusted, and can be universally applied dynamically based on the intended content.

 An example of a tooltip.
 An example of a tooltip.